-A series conceived by Keetje Kuipers and the editors of Poetry Northwest, featuring essays that investigate the practice of failure—as a writer, as a citizen.
-Each featured writer will present a work of their own that they see as a failure, and offer a glimpse behind the curtain at their creative process.
+A series conceived by Keetje Kuipers and the editors of Poetry Northwest, featuring essays from a range of poets that investigate the practice of failure, both as poet and citizen.
+Each writer presents a work of their own that they see as a failure, and offers a peek behind the curtain at their creative process.

 First I thought Stet would fail to be a book, and now that it has failed to fail and exists in the world, its forms and processes are failing to stay put between its front and back covers.

 Thirty-One Tiny Failures and One Labyrinth: On Parenting and Writing